aglushkov/serega/README.md

 ### Selecting Fields

-  By default all attributes are serialized (except once marked as `hide: true`).
+  By default all attributes are serialized (except marked as `hide: true`).

   We can provide **modifiers** to select only needed attributes:

   - *only* - lists attributes to serialize;
   - *except* - lists attributes to not serialize;
-  - *with* - lists attributes to serialize additionally (By default all attributes are exposed and will be serialized, but some attributes can be hidden when they are defined with `hide: true` option, more on this below. `with` modifier can be used to show such attributes).
+  - *with* - lists attributes to serialize additionally (By default all attributes are exposed and will be serialized, but some attributes can be hidden when they are defined with `hide: true` option, more on this below. `with` modifier can be used to expose such attributes).

   Modifiers can be provided as Hash, Array, String, Symbol or their combinations.

   With plugin [string_modifiers][string_modifiers] we can provide modifiers as single `String` with attributes split by comma `,` and nested values inside brackets `()`, like: `username,enemies(username,email)`.
 This can be very useful to accept list of field in **GET** requests.

-  When provided non-existing attribute, `Serega::AttributeNotExist` error will be raised, but it can be muted with `check_initiate_params: false` parameter.
+  When provided non-existing attribute, `Serega::AttributeNotExist` error will be raised.
+This error can be muted with `check_initiate_params: false` parameter.

 ```ruby
 class UserSerializer < Serega